btigi/git-single/README.md

 ## Overview

-`git-single` is a Bash script that allows you to clone a single file or directory from a GitHub repository using sparse checkout.
+`git-single` is a Powershell script that allows you to clone a single file or directory from a GitHub repository using sparse checkout.
 This minimizes unnecessary downloads and simplifies access to specific files.

 ## Features